diskutil eject: How to Eject Drives From Mac Terminal

 sudo lsof -t /Volumes/YourDriveName | xargs kill

 The -t flag makes lsof output only PIDs, and xargs feeds them to kill.
-Be careful with this because it will kill every process using the drive, including ones that might be doing important work.
+Be careful: this kills every process using the drive, including ones that might be in the middle of important work.

-Here’s a complete troubleshooting sequence for a drive that won’t eject:
+Here’s the full sequence for a drive that won’t eject:

 # Step 1: Try normal eject